PawseySC/docker-resbaz19/_episodes/04-long-running-services.md

 * run the container in background
 * give the container a specific name

 We will also use a number of new Docker commands.
-Let's start with a known one:
+Let's start with a known one and add some extra flags:

 ```
 $ docker run -p 80:80 --name=nginx nginx